tkw1536/ggman/README.md

 ### 'ggman exec'

-Sometimes it is useful to run an arbitray command over all the known git repositories.
+Sometimes it is useful to run an arbitrary command over all the known git repositories.
 This can be achieved using the `ggman exec` command.
 It simply takes a command as an argument and runs it in each repository.